What is a fire hydrant?: What to know about community fire hydrants

 6. Inspectors can estimate repairs, if necessary.
 Should your hydrant be found deficient in some way, your inspector can provide an estimate on parts and labor.
 Do not delay in making repairs – it could literally save a life.

 Keep your community and your residents safe.
 Make sure your fire hydrants are inspected and in good working order.
-For more insights on safety and additional resources about property management, fill out the form on this page.
+For more insights on safety and additional resources about property management, click here.

 Thursday February 05, 2015